 Planning early-age retirement, funding?

-Early-age ‘retirement’ funding will be on the mind of some readers, including those with health issues, family/ dependant-support responsibilities, or the ‘financially-able’ all come to mind.
+Early-age ‘retirement’ funding will be on the mind of some readers, it appeals to those with

 These superannuation rules pose the question: When can you access your super?